THE CANON

 Objective: To rebuild the definition of Justice and the Good Life.

 The Concept: Market Society.
-When we put a price on civic goods (health, education), we corrupt their intrinsic value and crowd out moral norms.
+Pricing civic goods (health, education) corrupts their value and crowds out moral norms.

 The Concept: The Veil of Ignorance.
-A just economy is one you would be happy to be born into blindly—maximizing the well-being of the least advantaged.
+A just economy is one you would be happy to be born into blindly—maximizing for the least advantaged.

 The Concept: The Capability Approach.
-Poverty is not a lack of income; it is a “deprivation of freedom.”
+Poverty is a deprivation of freedom.
 The goal is to expand what humans can actually do and be.

 PHASE V: THE NEW PARADIGM (The Hope)